 - Separation anxiety that is severe, unresponsive to attempts to console, and are not showing signs of calming after a week or two.

 - Often wondering if their loved ones are okay.

 - Shut down in social situations

 - Feel more confident in making friends

-- Learn how to be more confident in new situations
+- Learn how to be more confident and excited in new situations

 - Learn to calm themselves quicker in scary situations